ksl29/ksl29/README.md

 - 📫 How to reach me **contact@kadeemlewis.com**

-- 🥅 2022 Goals: Build more personal projects
+- 🥅 2023 Goals: Build more personal projects and become better at problem solving

 - ⚡ Fun fact **I am a big fan of gaming and esports**